laravel/docs/passport.md

 The client credentials grant is suitable for machine-to-machine authentication.
 For example, you might use this grant in a scheduled job which is performing maintenance tasks over an API.

 Before your application can issue tokens via the client credentials grant, you will need to create a client credentials grant client.
-You may do this using the `passport:client` command with the `--client` option.
+You may do this using the `--client` option of the `passport:client` command:

     php artisan passport:client --client

-To use this method you first need to add new middleware to your `$routeMiddleware` in `app/Http/Kernel.php`:
+Next, to use this grant type, you need to add the `CheckClientCredentials` middleware to the `$routeMiddleware` property of your `app/Http/Kernel.php` file:

     use Laravel\Passport\Http\Middleware\CheckClientCredentials;